sstone72389/ruby-enumerable-io/README.md

 ## Introduction

 In Ruby, files, and all IO streams, are Enumerable.
+You're familiar with files and folders.
+Examples of IO streams, other than files, are `stdin`, `stdout`, and `stderror`.

 ## Files as lists